EtienneAb3d/RuleBaseRewriter/README.md

 3) All the rules of the TSV file are applied again and again till the obtained text is no more changing.

-# Use case: convert numbers in their literal
+# Use case: convert numbers in their literals

 ```numbers-fr-FR.tsv``` is providing as an example of recursive rewriting to convert numbers in their literal forms (ex: "123" to "cent-vingt-trois").